Taxation of researchers

 But researchers in the EU can sometimes simply continue paying tax in their home country.

-This is often the case if you are a PhD student, or if your income comes from a public body in your home country.
+This is often the case if you are a visiting PhD student, or if your income comes from a public body in your home country.
 In that case, your income is covered by the bilateral tax agreements between your home country and your new country of residence.

 These seek to avoid double taxation, but there is likely to be paperwork to complete before you move.